-The Etekcity Lasergrip 1080 is a versatile thermometer that can be used for a wide variety of home or industrial uses to accurately gauge temperature.
-A very high top temperature of 1022 degrees Fahrenheit means that this thermometer can measure the vast majority of materials that it would need to measure for your home or light industrial uses.
+The Etekcity Lasergrip 1080 is an inexpensive versatile infrared thermometer that can be used for a wide variety of home or industrial uses to accurately gauge temperature.
+A very high top temperature of 1022 degrees Fahrenheit means that this IR thermometer can measure the vast majority of materials that it would need to measure for your home or light industrial uses.

-● Not as high a distance to spot ratio as competing thermometers
+- Not as high a distance to spot ratio as more expensive thermometers

 Etekcity Lasergrip 1080 Specifications